 ORNL Dosimetry Research Program History

 The ORNL Dosimetry Research Program was started in the 1950s by K. Z. Morgan, Director of ORNL's Health Physics Division and an early recipient of the Swedish Royal Academy Gold Medal for Radiation Protection.
-Since 1979 this program has been led by Keith Eckerman, recipient of the most recent (12th) Swedish Royal Academy Gold Medal.
+From 1979-2014 this program was led by Keith Eckerman, recipient of the most recent (12th) Swedish Royal Academy Gold Medal.

 Since its inception the ORNL Dosimetry Research Program has provided the national and international scientific communities with models and data required to estimate doses from exposure to radionuclides and establish exposure guidelines for radionuclides.
 The models developed in this program generally have become international standards.
 The program also has traditionally served as a center for archival and computer implementation of biokinetic and dosimetric models.

 Models and Data Developed by ORNL

 The estimation of radiation doses to human tissues from exposure to radionuclides involves application of biokinetic and dosimetric models.
 Biokinetic models describe the biological behavior (i.e., the time-dependent distribution, retention, and excretion) of radionuclides deposited in the human body through inhalation, ingestion, wounds, or injection.
 Dosimetric models describe radiation transport from biokinetic model-predicted sites of nuclear transformation ('decay') of radionuclides in the body to sites of deposition of the energy of the ionizing radiations emitted during decay.
 Dosimetric models are also used to estimate tissue doses from external sources of ionizing radiation such as medical imaging equipment or radionuclides in the environment or workplace.
 Since the 1950s the ORNL Dosimetry Research Program has been one of the primary international sources for biokinetic and dosimetric models for radionuclides.